Zombiemelon/boilerplate/README.md

-#How to use
-##Frontend
+# What it is
+This is a boilerplate that has the following stack:
+1. React - frontend
+2. Laravel - backend
+3. Docker - development and deployment container tool
+4. Jenkins - CI/CD
+5. Xdebug - debugging
+6. Codeception - backend testing
+7. Jest & Enzyme - frontend testing
+8. AWS - deployment platform
+All setup steps are described below so that you can easily start developing.

+## Development
+1. Go to docker and run `docker-compose up` and if you want to rebuild php container add ` --build`
+## Frontend
 1. Your starting point is `./src/App.js`.
 Here you have to Context API Providers:
-a. `ThemeProvider` - allows you to pass theme data to all components
+- `ThemeProvider` - allows you to pass theme data to all components
-b. `UserProvider` - allows you to pass user data to all components.
+- `UserProvider` - allows you to pass user data to all components.
 User can be changed via `reducer` Protected Routes authorize users based on `allowedRoles` prop.
 Don't worry authorization is done on backend as well.
 2. All other elements are in `Components`, `Containers` & `Context` folders.
 3. `Signin` & `Signup` containers allow to create and authenticate user